anggathestarboy/anggathestarboy/README.md

 ### 🤝 Let’s Collaborate!

-Got a cool idea, need a front-end partner, or want to design a game or animation?
+Got a cool idea, need a back-end partner, or want to build a android game?
 <strong>Let’s build something amazing together!</strong> 💡🚀🚀

 ---